CorgiMan/sfmovies/README.md

 ## API Server Implementation (Go)
 On initialization, the program fetches the latest API data from MongoDB.
 The program uses go's build-in web server to handle the requests.

-For the search and auto-complete requests we use a trie.
+For the search and auto-complete requests I've implemented a trie.

 We could use a quad tree for the location based searches, but with only ~1200 points-of-interest we don't gain much from a quad tree approach.
 I have chosen for simplicity instead of a very small gain.